agentmodels/agentmodels.org/chapters/02-webppl.md

 ~~~~

 ### Codeboxes and Plotting

-You can use the code boxes to modify our examples or to write your own WebPPL code.
+The code boxes allow you to modify our examples and to write your own WebPPL code.
 Code is not shared between boxes.
 You can use the special function `viz.print` to plot ERPs:

 ~~~~
 var appleOrangeERP = Enumerate(function(){